-Program Assurances 1.
-Program preparation responds to the identified needs of the local educational agencies or States where the program completers are likely to tea based on past hiring and recruitment trends. • Yes No Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom.
+Program Assurances Note: This section is preloaded from the prior year's IPRC.
+1. Program preparation responds to the identified needs of the local educational agencies or States where the program completers are likely to teach based on past hiring and recruitment trends. • Yes No 2.
+Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom.
 Yes No 3.
 Prospective special education teachers are prepared in core academic subjects and to instruct in core academic subjects.
-No Program does not prepare special education teachers Prospective general education teachers are prepared to provide instruction to students with disabilities.
-Yes No Prospective general education teachers are prepared to provide instruction to limited English proficient students.
-Yes No Prospective general education teachers are prepared to provide instruction to students from low-income families.
-Yes No 7.
-Prospective teachers are prepared to effectively teach in urban and rural schools, as applicable.
-Yes No
+Yes No Program does not prepare special education teachers 4.
+Prospective general education teachers are prepared to provide instruction to students with disabilities. • Yes No NO 5.
+Prospective general education teachers are prepared to provide instruction to limited English proficient students. • Yes No 6.
+Prospective general education teachers are prepared to provide instruction to students from low-income families.
+Yes

+7. Prospective teachers are prepared to effectively teach in urban and rural schools, as applicable.